ADVANCE THE MARKETING PROFESSION THROUGH PARTICIPATION IN AMI COMMITTEES

 How AMI Committees work?

 The Australian Marketing Institute is operated through a governance framework led by the AMI Board of Directors.
 The AMI Board, from time to time, can also appoint Strategic Advisory Committees to support key strategic functions.
-The AMI Board appoints Strategic Advisory Committees and through AMI Management approve the appointment of State Committees and Emerging Marketer Committees.
-State Committees & Emerging Marketer Committees are a responsibility of AMI Management and play an operational role to support day-to-day membership engagement activities.
+The AMI Board appoints Strategic Advisory Committees and through AMI Management, approves the appointment of the AMI State and Mentoring Program committees.

 Committee’s contribution to the Institute: